decentraland/MANA-community-fund-learning-content/time-scaling/README.md

 # Time Scaling
-This is an example showing how to scale objects in relation to time in the scene.
-Using time in the scene is important to creating dynamic content and an easy way to may things more interactive & attractive.
+This is an example showing how to create a mini physics simulation in Decentraland.
+Object positions can be controlled by their velocities, which are controlled by a globally set, and arbitrary acceleration.

 The code to do this is in scene.tsx.
 Everything else was mostly generated using `dcl init`.